HeydarliAtabay/SolidarityPurchasingGroup/README.md

          `
       `{
            code: 500,
-           error: 'Database error during the retrieve of the list of users.', } `
+           error: 'Database error during the retrieve of the list of users.'
+         } `

 * PUT `/api/orders/:id `